Aircloak/aircloak/air/docs/content/ops/configuration.md

 "db_name": "\"some\"\"table\""
 ```

 In some cases you might need to specify a fully qualified name, for example to provide a different database schema.
-In this case, you need to separate different parts via the dot character:
+In this case, you need to separate different parts with the dot character:

 ```
 "db_name": "some_schema.some_table"